 - The ‘Great Dying’ highlights the importance of centering Indigenous voices and knowledge in conversations about caring for the environment and addressing climate change.

-- The Industrial Revolution is typically considered to be the start of anthropogenic climate change, but the ‘Great Dying’ illustrates how agricultural practices, starting about 7000 years ago, were the first instances of humans affecting the climate.
+- The Industrial Revolution is typically considered to be the start of anthropogenic climate change, but the ‘Great Dying’ supports the idea that agricultural practices, starting about 7000 years ago, may have been the first instance of humans affecting the climate.
 This idea was proposed by William Ruddiman in 2003 as “the early anthropogenic hypothesis.”

 References and additional resources